rob-murray/os-leaflet/README.md

 os-leaflet
 ==========

-A Leaflet TileLayer utilising Ordnance Survey Openspace web map service
+A [Leafletjs](http://leafletjs.com/) TileLayer to display Ordnance Survey map data in your Leaflet map via the OS OpenSpace web map service.

 ## Description

-This is a new [Leafletjs](http://leafletjs.com/) TileLayer utilising Ordnance Survey Openspace web map service.
+This is a new `L.TileLayer` that can be used to easily get Ordnance Survey products into a Leaflet map.

 !!
 This service requires an API KEY - @see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/